Network Inspection for Detecting Strategic Attacks: Introduction

 \subsection{Related Work}

 Our detection model is inspired by modern sensing technology used in detecting leaks and other failure events in pipeline networks for distribution of natural gas \citep{PHILLIPS20131}, and water \citep{Ost1415211920040901,sensors:autom}.
-A classical problem in sensing of these infrastructure networks is to optimally place sensors for maximizing the detection of leaks and burst events.
-Robust formulations of the sensor placement problem have received interest in the literature; for example, \cite{krause+al:jmlr08} proposed an efficient approximation algorithm to maximize the worst-case detection performance against a set of possible failure scenarios.
-More recently, \cite{Orlin2016} and \cite{8263844} designed approximation algorithms to find a sensor placement that is robust against a subset of sensors' failures.
+The dominant paradigm in sensing of these infrastructure networks is to optimally place a limited number of sensors for maximizing a metric of detection performance \citep{berry,Krause:2008:NSP:1390681.1390689,4729806}.
+A myriad of models for the sensor placement problem have been proposed in the literature, including robust formulations \citep{SELA201855}; for example, \cite{krause+al:jmlr08} proposed an efficient approximation algorithm to maximize the worst-case detection performance against a set of possible failure scenarios.
+More recently, \cite{8263844} and \cite{Orlin2016} designed approximation algorithms to find a sensor placement that is robust against a subset of sensors' failures.
 The main feature of this line of work is \emph{fixed sensing}, i.e., continuous operation of sensors placed at fixed locations in the network.
-On the other hand, our setting is inspired by inspection operations based on smart detectors that can be flexibly positioned in various parts of the network to detect and report incidents.
-In such settings, it is well-known that \emph{randomized strategies} can significantly improve the defender's performance against worst-case or adversarial failure events \citep{doi:10.1287/opre.43.2.243,Pita:2008:DAP:1402795.1402819,BERTSIMAS2016114}.